telerik/xaml-docs/controls/radganttview/howto/customize-the-timeruler.md

 ---
 title: Customize the TimeRuler Data and Containers
 page_title: Customize the TimeRuler Data and Containers
-description: Check our &quot;Customize the TimeRuler Data and Containers&quot; documentation article for the RadGanttView WPF control.
+description: Check our &quot;Customize the TimeRuler Data and Containers&quot; documentation article for the RadGanttView {{ site.framework_name }} control.
 slug: radganttview-howto-customize-the-timeruler
 tags: customize,the,timeruler,data,and,containers
 published: True